archlinux/alpm/alpm-soname/README.md

 As demonstrated above, the output format can be set to `json` using the `--output-format` option.

+To see which ELF files reference each dependency, add the `--detail` flag.
+When combined with JSON output, the command then returns a structured list of ELF paths with their dependencies.

 <!--

 Asserts the command above: